santosh0787/consul_terraform_example/README.md

 # consul terraform example
 This is to provide small example to create infrastructure on Azure with terraform by reading variables from Consul and saving its state in Consul.

+We are using Consul as key/value store only.
 In this example we will create an empty availabilty set in azure.

 **Prerequisite:**